sabneet-bains/Texte-Messenger/README.md

 # Texte - Instant Messenger

-Texte is a Python-based Qt graphical instant messaging program utilizing the QUdpSocket for semi-secure peer-to-peer communications.
+Texte is a Python-based, Qt graphical instant messaging program that leverages the QUdpSocket for semi-secure, peer-to-peer communications.

 ![](https://github.com/sabneet95/Texte-Messenger/blob/master/messaging.png)

+## Key Features
+* Implements the Qt and QUdpSocket libraries for GUI and networking, respectively
+* Offers semi-secure, peer-to-peer communication
-→ `Currently, the program runs both the server and the clients on the same host network but will be extended to a standalone server in the future.`
+* Currently runs both server and clients on the same host network, with plans to extend to standalone server support in the future.

 ## Requirements